backstrap/backstrap/README.md

 **UNDER CONSTRUCTION.
 VERSION 1.0 COMING SOON!**

-Need something meaty to go between the backbone of your client-side JS app and its UI skin?
+Need something meaty to go between the MVC backbone of your client-side JavaScript app and its UI skin?
 Look no further, you've found it: Backstrap!

 The Backstrap JavaScript library provides a layer of functionality tying together [Bootstrap][] and [Backbone][].